Category: Chasing sparks

 My second encounter with a Catalina happened about the same time–it was the airplane now known as N4NC, and maybe I’ll tell you about it (and other hangar stories) some time…for as Zero Four Juliet was a workhorse, Four November Charlie was a flying yacht.

-There was yet another Catalina I knew, too–N7179Y, a PBY-6A–and (as of September of 2009) she resides in the restoration facility of the Minnesota Wing of the Commemorative Air Force.
+There was yet another Catalina I knew, too–N7179Y, a PBY-6A–and (as of September of 2009) she resides in the restoration facility of the Lake Superior Squadron of the Commemorative Air Force.
 She was flipped on her back during a storm some 12 years ago.
 It is a shame, too–Seven Niner Yankee lived through Hurricane Andrew in 1991 with nary a scratch.
 It appears as if they will combine the best parts from Seven Niner Yankee and another PBY-6A.
-I haven't been able to dig up anything more current…
+I haven’t been able to dig up anything more current…

 Thanks for reading, and, as always, I bid you Peace.